Common Relationship Problems & How Therapy Helps Couples Heal

 What’s usually happening:

 One person wants to save; the other wants to spend.
-One person feels they contribute more (financially or in labor) and resents it.
+One partner may feel they contribute more financially or through household and emotional labour and resents it.
 One person grew up poor and has anxiety about money; the other grew up secure and is cavalier.
-These conversations rarely end well.
+Without healthy communication, these conversations can easily become emotionally charged.

 How therapy helps: